CLAN MACFARLANE WORLDWIDE, INC.

 Section 7.5 Procedure.
 The Executive Committee may fix its own rules of procedure, provided such rules are not inconsistent with these Bylaws.
 The Executive Committee shall keep regular minutes of its proceeding and report its proceedings to the Board of Directors for its information at the next meeting of the Board held after such proceedings, and shall be reported in the quarterly newsletter and on the CMW website for members’ review.

 ARTICLE VIII.
 COMMITTEES

 Section 8.1 Committees.
-CMW will have, but will not be limited to, the following named committees: Gatherings; Membership; Heritage; Genealogy; Publications; Library; Merchandising; Internet; Elections; Fiscal; and Fellowship.
+CMW will have, but will not be limited to, the following named committees: Gatherings; Membership; Heritage; Genealogy; Publications; Library; Merchandising; Internet; Elections; and Fiscal.
 All committees shall consist of three (3) or more members as designated by the President and approved by a majority vote of the Board of Directors.
 The committees shall have charge of such duties as may be assigned to them by the Board or these Bylaws, shall maintain a permanent record of their actions and proceedings, and shall regularly submit a report of their actions to the Board, and to the quarterly newsletter as well as the website for members’ review.
-A Chair for the Internet and Fellow Committees will automatically be the Webmaster and the Chaplain, respectively.
+The Chair for the Internet Committee will automatically be the Webmaster.
 All other committee chairs shall be recommended and approved by the Board of Directors.
 Interested members may serve on various committees at the Board’s discretion.
 Committees are further tasked with communicating with other committees in order to satisfy the daily functioning of CMW.